hauensteina/nibbler/README.md

 This a version of Nibbler which is able to communicate with a remote REST version of Leela Chess Zero.

+It's all a work in progress right now, you might want to wait a week before trying.

-The idea is that anybody can just use lc0 without needing a GPU or even any install of leela at all.
+The idea is that anybody can just use lc0 without needing a GPU or even any install of Leela at all.

 To see if the the remote server is up: